DylanGlenister/AI_Assign2B/README.md

 ```
 #### Select the environment
 1. With the any python file open, at the bottom right click the text that says the python version (the right one).
-2. Select the virtual environemnt you just created, you may need to reload visual studio.
+2. Select the virtual environment you just created, you may need to reload visual studio.

 ### Running the project
 While the current directory as the root of the project: